Capitol View/Stifft's Station: Stifft Station Historic District

-Socioeconomic profile

 In 1996, approximately two percent of the City of Little Rock's residents called the Capitol View/Stifft's Station area home.
 The racial distribution within the neighborhood is similar to that of the city: approximately 34 percent black and just under 65 percent white.
 However, also like the city, the neighborhood is subdivided geographically into different socio-economic zones.
 An example of this stratification is that almost 52 percent of the households in the area are classified as low and moderate income; however, the westernmost quarter of the neighborhood is over 61 percent low and moderate income, while 60 percent of the "Johnson - Woodrow area" households are higher income.

 Over 53 percent of the Capitol View/Stifft's Station area households were at an income level, in 1990, between $10,000 and $30,000.
 This compares to 38.1 percent of the households in Little Rock while, at the upper end, only 9.6 percent of households in the area had incomes over $50,000.
 The citywide percent of households with incomes over $50,000 was 22.2 percent in 1990.

 The population profile of the neighborhood, in 1996, showed an area more middle-aged than that of Little Rock (residents aged over 65 and less than 18 both represented a lesser percentage than that of the overall city population).
 In addition, the female population is slightly larger in the area than citywide (54.4 to 53.6 percent).
 Single parent households also account for a greater percentage of neighborhood households than citywide.
 All of the increases in single parent households come from female headed households.
 For the city, 11.4% of households are single parent homes.
 Family and household sizes are generally smaller in Capitol View/Stifft's Station than compared with the rest of the city.
 This is due in part to the high percentage of one person households (41.8 percent compared to 32 percent citywide).
 The neighborhood is overwhelmingly single family at over 63 percent.